 It’s been a colourful one!
 I was fortunate to have worked and toured with some of the largest performing rock bands and performers in the ‘80s doing security, and also at many hotels and nightclubs back in the day as a doorman and bouncer.
 Throughout all of this, I kept my main interest in health and wellness alive by coaching, training and touring with a wide variety of clients – everything from professional tennis players to working as an AFL strength and conditioning coach, owning my own gyms and even a sportswear company.
 I was deeply entrenched in being an examiner and swim teacher for The Royal Lifesaving Society of Australia – which again, with hindsight, prepared me well for becoming a father.

-For the past two years, I have focused on advocating for equality and change, writing for various websites, providing comment for media, and speaking to a wide range of organisations and groups about the changing face of contemporary fatherhood.
+For the past few years, I have focused on advocating for equality and change, writing for various websites, providing comment for media, and speaking to a wide range of organisations and groups about the changing face of contemporary fatherhood.
 It’s been a wild ride, and I’m often bemused by the amount of interest simply being a dad and having an inordinate amount of fun has generated.
 However, I am grateful for the opportunities – every day is a learning curve, as is fatherhood.

 You are the proud dad of a gorgeous daughter, Charlie.
 How has becoming a dad changed your perspective on life?